The hanging coffin is an intriguing Chinese funerary custom that likely began in the 8th century.

 Though the hanging coffins tradition was thought to have vanished with the Bo people after they were brutally massacred by the Ming Dynasty's army, Bo descendants were discovered to be living in 2005.

-Next, check out these 44 stunning photos of China before its Communist transformation.
+After learning about the tradition of hanging coffins, check out these 44 stunning photos of China before its Communist transformation.
 Then, learn about China's new vertical forest being built to gobble up CO2.